Huegoxaga/notes/cloud-services/aws.md

 Create a Skill - a skill can be created by using the following ways.

-- Alexa Skills Kit Developer Console
+- Alexa Skills Kit Developer Console - Alexa-Hosted

   1. [Click Here](https://developer.amazon.com/alexa/console/ask) to signup and login the console.
+  2. Click on `Create Skill`, select `Alexa-Hosted` option.
+     - Using `Alexa-Hosted` will enable the code editor on the console, and gain immediate access to an AWS Lambda endpoint, 5 GB of media storage with 15 GB of monthly data transfer, and a table for session persistence.
-  2. Follow the steps to create a skill.
+  3. Follow the steps to create a skill.
      - Invocation Name is the words that used to activate the skill, it has to have at least two words.
      - Intents are the task or action names.
      - Utterances are exact voice commands that used to invoke the corresponding intent.
 One intent can have many utterances.
-  - Slot Types are words that can be recognized as variable in the voice command.
+     - Slots are words that can be recognized as variables in the voice command.
+       - It can be set as mandatory, then additional prompts can be set to get its value.
+This is called `Auto Dialog Delegation`.
+       - A type must be selected for the slots.
+       - Custom types can be set for the slots.
+       - Validating can be set for the slots.
+     - The setting can be tested by using `Utterrance Profile` without any backend code.
-  3. The result of all the skill setting will be represented as a JSON file in the JSON editor.
+  4. The result of all the skill settings will be represented as a JSON file in the JSON editor.
-  - Optionally, The step be step setting can be skipped by just entering a complete JSON setting data.
+     - Optionally, The step by step setup can be skipped by just entering a complete JSON setting data.
+  5. In the homepage of the console, click Test to test the skill or enable Beta Testing to allow selected developer account holder to test the skill.

+- Alexa Skills Kit Developer Console - Custom

-  4. Create Lambda instance as the endpoint for the skill and copy the Lambda link in the endpoint setting.
+  - Need this additonal step - Create Lambda instance as the endpoint for the skill and copy the Lambda link in the endpoint settings.
     - Use the [Code Generator](https://s3.amazonaws.com/webappvui/skillcode/v2/index.html) to generate backend code automatically.
-  5. In the homepage of the console, click Test to test the skill or enable Beta Testing to allow selected developer account holder to test the skill.

 - Alexa Skills Kit CLI
   1. Install Node.js 4.5>=
   2. [Click Here](https://developer.amazon.com/alexa/console/ask) to signup an Amazon developer account.